Texas Twister: Powers and abilities

 Thanks to bombardment by radioactive particles during a tornado, Texas Twister has the psychokinetic ability to accelerate air molecules to high velocity, thereby creating a tornado-like mass of swirling wind around him.
 Although he usually creates the tornado with himself at the center, he can create tornadoes up to 100 ft away from his body.
 He can control the size of the tornado at will and can create a tornado 200 ft in diameter with outer winds moving at speeds up to 225 mi/h.
 Such a wind swirling about his body is capable of lifting him off the ground and supporting him in midair.
 He has superhuman reflexes, and various abilities enabling him to withstand the rigors of motion inside a tornado, such as denser skin to prevent unwanted heat loss, friction burns, and particle abrasions, enhanced eyesight, and a high degree of resistance to dizziness and motion sickness.

 Texas Twister is an expert rodeo rider, lasso thrower, and sharpshooter.
 He has also undergone S.H.I.E.L.D. unarmed combat training.

 In other media

-Texas Twister appeared in the Fantastic Four: World's Greatest Heroes episode "The Cure".
-After Thing had been restored back to Ben Grimm, Texas Twister auditioned to be his replacement alongside Captain Ultra, Flatman, Frog-Man, She-Hulk, and Squirrel Girl.
-He accidentally threw the audition room into disorder when he triggered one of his twisters and was rejected.
-In an interview with Marvel Animation Age, at the comment "There are lots of cameos in the FF's 'audition' scene, including the Fabulous Frog-Man and the Texas Twister...", writer Dan Slott declared "And Captain Ultra!
-Don't forget Captain Ultra!
-What a kick, right?
-I can't believe that I had a hand in bringing Texas Twister to the small screen.
-Now I can die happy.".
+Texas Twister makes a non-speaking cameo appearance in the Fantastic Four: World's Greatest Heroes episode "The Cure" as a failed applicant to the Fantastic Four.